redbooth/gerrit-slack-hooks/README.md

 # gerrit-hooks
-Hooks to publish notification from gerrit updates
+Hooks to publish notification from gerrit updates.

+These should be installed in

+    /srv/gerrit/current/hooks/